 Let us revert once again to the no-fault principle applicable in Florida.
 This means that no one is looking for the at-fault party in a car accident.
 Moreover, the workers’ compensation scheme exists to offer financial compensation to injured workers, not to assign blame.

 Of course, if you intentionally hurt yourself, that is a totally different matter.
 Workers’ comp fraud is not treated lightly and will get you terminated from the job and with a big stain on your professional reputation.

 However, if you were simply negligent behind the wheel and suffered a car accident while on the job, this does not mean that you are not eligible for workers comp benefits.

-You Are Still Eligible to File a Personal Injury Lawsuit
+You May Still Be Eligible to File a Personal Injury Lawsuit

 For this reason, you should always call the police to investigate your car accident.
 The report will also help pinpoint the place and time of the accident.
-Your Miami workers comp attorney will use this information to prove that you were on the job – for example, in the middle of your usual delivery route or your way to a client’s offices if you work as a sales agent.
+Your Miami workers comp attorney will use this information to prove that you were on the job.
 Also, the findings in the report will help a personal injury lawyer prepare your case for court and secure a favorable outcome.

 Do Not Negotiate Your Workers’ Comp Claim without a Lawyer